InscryptionModding/InscryptionAPI/README.md

 - Run the game via the mod manager

 ## Installation (manual)
 To install this plugin first you need to install BepInEx as a mod loader for Inscryption.
 A guide to do this can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html#where-to-download-bepinex).
 Inscryption needs the 86x (32 bit) mono version.

-To install Inscryption API you simply need to copy **InscryptionAPI.dll** from [releases](https://github.com/ScottWilson0903/InscryptionAPI/releases) to **Inscryption/BepInEx/plugins**.
+You also need to install [MonoMod Loader Inscryption](https://inscryption.thunderstore.io/package/BepInEx/MonoMod_Loader_Inscryption/).

+- Copy the 'plugins' folder into 'BepInEx/plugins'.
+- Copy the 'monomod' folder into 'BepInEx/monomod'.
+(If any of these folders do not exist, just create them.)

 An example Mod utilising this plugin can be found [here](https://github.com/ScottWilson0903/InscryptionExampleMod).